Rotary boosts sustainable Zimbabwe school projects

 In 2019 we funded the purchase of materials to complete a new classroom at Cheza school (see above).

 Cheza is a very rural school with poor facilities, to which many of the children walk miles every day to get an education.
 A new toilet block was paid for several years ago by Reading Matins Rotary Club.
 We are also paying the school fees for two boys at the school, George and Vincent Jena, whose father is unable to work due to illness.
-George is also the boy who we have bought special orthopaedic boots for, due to his severely damaged feet. |
+George is also the boy for whom we have bought special orthopaedic boots, due to his severely damaged feet. |

 Maunganidze Kindhearted Children’s Orphanage (MKCO)